ChargePoint Holdings Inc. (CHPT) Shares Plummet Below 1-Year High

-ChargePoint Holdings Inc. (NYSE: CHPT) has seen a decline in its stock price by -1.88 in relation to its previous close of 9.05.
-However, the company has experienced a 6.47% gain in its stock price over the last five trading sessions.
+ChargePoint Holdings Inc. (NYSE: CHPT)’s stock price has gone decline by -3.49 in comparison to its previous close of 7.60, however, the company has experienced a -18.95% decrease in its stock price over the last five trading days.
 Barron’s reported on 08/31/22 that ChargePoint’s Earnings Fell Short.
 The Stock Is Soaring Anyway.

 Is It Worth Investing in ChargePoint Holdings Inc. (NYSE: CHPT) Right Now?